Special Education Needs and Disabilities (SEND)

 Regular INSET around different areas of SEND is provided in school by the SENDCo.
 Staff training in areas such as ASD is provided when required.
 Teachers and support staff are provided with regular email and bulletin updates about learners with SEND, and are provided with agreed strategies to best support their learning.

-Exam access arrangements are put in place from Y7 and are continued until the GCSE period
+Exam access arrangements are put in place from prior to the GCSE's transition to college.

 Annual reports are sent home and progress is checked termly (more often in core subjects).
 This is available for parents/carers to view online through Insight.
 Progress and out comes are shared once a year at Parents Evening.

 We offer Prince’s Trust which is an alternative curriculum to prepare them for working life.
 Learners complete a number of projects to develop work based skills and receive a qualification at the end.
-Our inclusion team monitors their progress at least once each half term.
+Our inclusion team monitors their progress throughout the course.

 How will the curriculum be matched to my child's needs?